Chart Color Schemes

 Population growth drivers in Golden Point are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The estimated population of the suburb of Golden Point (Ballarat - Vic.) as of February 2026 is around 2,253 people.
-This figure reflects an increase since the 2021 Census, which reported a population of 2,217 people.
-The increase was inferred from AreaSearch's estimate of the resident population at 2,202 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 16 validated new addresses since the Census date.
-This results in a population density ratio of 1,217 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+As of February 2026, the population of the suburb of Golden Point (Ballarat - Vic.) is estimated to be around 2,253 people.
+This figure reflects an increase of 36 individuals since the 2021 Census, which reported a population of 2,217 people.
+The change was inferred from AreaSearch's estimation of the resident population at 2,202 following examination of the latest ERP data release by the ABS in June 2024, combined with an additional 16 validated new addresses since the Census date.
+This results in a population density ratio of 1,217 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
 The primary driver for this population growth was overseas migration, contributing approximately 81.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population